Courrite/Courrite/README.md

 ## Current Projects
 - Linux Kernel Simulation (Luau) - A simulation of the Linux kernel components implemented using Luau.
 - ATOMIC (Luau) - An ambitious open world RPG inspired by Deepwoken, featuring precise hitboxes and fluid animations
-- DataStoreWrapper (Luau) - A robust solution for seamless data management with built-in error handling, session-locking and caching

 ## Tech Stack
 - Lua/Luau [-] **Fluent**